metio/terraform-provider-k8s/docs/data-sources/asdb_aerospike_com_aerospike_cluster_v1_manifest.md

 - `aerospike_access_control` (Attributes) Has the Aerospike roles and users definitions.
 Required if aerospike cluster security is enabled. (see [below for nested schema](#nestedatt--spec--aerospike_access_control))
 - `aerospike_network_policy` (Attributes) AerospikeNetworkPolicy specifies how clients and tools access the Aerospike cluster. (see [below for nested schema](#nestedatt--spec--aerospike_network_policy))
+- `disable_pdb` (Boolean) Disable the PodDisruptionBudget creation for the Aerospike cluster.
 - `enable_dynamic_config_update` (Boolean) EnableDynamicConfigUpdate enables dynamic config update flow of the operator.
 If enabled, operator will try to update the Aerospike config dynamically.
 In case of inconsistent state during dynamic config update, operator falls back to rolling restart.
 - `k8s_node_block_list` (List of String) K8sNodeBlockList is a list of Kubernetes nodes which are not used for Aerospike pods.
 Pods are not scheduled on these nodes.
 Pods are migrated from these nodes if already present.
 This is useful for the maintenance of Kubernetes nodes.
 - `max_unavailable` (String) MaxUnavailable is the percentage/number of pods that can be allowed to go down or unavailable before application disruption.
 This value is used to create PodDisruptionBudget.
 Defaults to 1.
 Refer Aerospike documentation for more details.